 Stroke is the fifth leading cause of death and cause of disability in the United States.
-Centura Health is prepared to offer immediate medical attention in our stroke centers throughout Colorado and Kansas.
+Centura Health is prepared to offer immediate medical attention in our stroke centers throughout Colorado, Utah and western Kansas.
 Our rapid response to stroke, advanced stroke treatment capabilities, efficient processes and acute stroke rehabilitation means stroke victims will experience exceptional and compassionate care paired with the best technology, expertise and experience.
 And, we have a strong partnership with prehospital EMS, so stroke treatment begins on the way to the hospital to capture the greatest opportunity to minimize brain damage.

 Stroke occurs when blood supply to the brain is blocked or decreased.
 Without blood flow, up to 2 million neurons may die every minute.
 Every minute lost increases the chance of a person experiencing permanent neurological damage, stroke-related disability or even death.
 Stroke is a medical emergency that requires rapid treatment.

 Ischemic (blockage): An ischemic stroke occurs when there is blockage of blood flow to the brain.
 This blockage causes brain tissue to die from lack of oxygen.
 About 87% of all strokes are ischemic.

 Hemorrhagic (bleeding): A hemorrhagic stroke occurs when a blood vessel bursts and causes bleeding into or around the brain.
 Bleeding in the brain can damage brain cells and cause them to die.
 About 13 percent of strokes are hemorrhagic.

 Transient Ischemic Attack: A Transient Ischemic Attack (TIA) is when blood supply to the brain is temporarily blocked.
 When this happens, the brain does not function properly.
 The person has stroke-like symptoms.
 Once blood flow is restored to the brain, the symptoms resolve.